n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.telegram.md

 * **Reply Markup**: Use this parameter to set more interface options.
 Refer to [Reply Markup parameters](#reply-markup-parameters) for more information on these options and how to use them.

 Refer to the Telegram Bot API [sendAnimation](https://core.telegram.org/bots/api#sendanimation){:target=_blank .external-link} documentation for more information.

+/// note | Add bot to channel
+A bot must be added to a channel in order to send messages to that channel.
+Refer to [Add a bot to a Telegram channel](#add-a-bot-to-a-telegram-channel) for more information.
+///

 #### Send Animation additional fields